Welcome to today's edition of the Rush 24-7 podcast.

 This is totally to further their attempt to undermine and sabotage the opportunity for victory over this enemy in this war in Iraq.

-And it will be a classic attempt to once again divide not only the military, but the uh the American people as well, and to continue to gin up all of this support for defeat.
+And it will be a classic attempt to once again divide not only the military, but the American people as well, and to continue to gin up all of this support for defeat.

 The move comes as the Congress prepares to vote on a congressional resolution opposing the escalation of the war.

-Carl Levin and John McCain had this exchange about the troops in Iraq.
+Meantime, yesterday, some fireworks, the Senate Armed Services Committee hearing, Carl Levin and John McCain had this exchange about the troops in Iraq.

 So it's not us sending a wrong message.